 Glycogen is an extensively branched glucose polymer that is used by animals as an energy reserve.
 It is the animal analog to starch.
-It is highly concentrated in the liver, although skeletal muscles have significant content as well.
+Glycogen does not exist in plant tissue.
+It is highly concentrated in the liver, although skeletal muscles contain the most glycogen by weight.
 It is also present in lower levels in other tissues, such as kidney, heart, and brain.
-The glucose residues within glycogen connect via two principal bonds, the alpha-1,4 and alpha-1,6 glycosidic bonds in strands and at junction points, respectively.
+The glucose residues within glycogen connect via two principal bonds, the alpha-1,4 and alpha-1,6 glycosidic bonds in linear strands and at junction points, respectively.
 The branching is a crucial aspect of glycogen as it increases its solubility and allows it to get metabolized more quickly.
-Importantly, glycogen is used to maintain glucose homeostasis.
+Importantly, glycogen is used to maintain glucose homeostasis in animal body.
 Because of this, its metabolism is highly regulated primarily by insulin and glucagon and molecules in their downstream signaling pathways.
 Insulin and glucagon promote glycogen synthesis and breakdown, respectively.
 Pathologies that target enzymes involved in glycogen synthesis, degradation, and/or regulation may have significant adverse effects on the body.

 Key Fundamental Points: